MELI stock is an e-commerce giant that dominates its country much like Amazon and Alibaba. Lately, it’s been outperforming them both…

 Net income was up over 60%.

 With both an online merchandising and a growing digital payments business, MercadoLibre is almost a hybrid between Amazon and eBay (EBAY) or PayPal (PYPL).
-As Argentina, and South America as a whole, waits out the virus at home like most of the rest of the world, business has picked up for MercadoLibre the way it has for Amazon and Alibaba.
+As Argentina, and South America as a whole, waited out the virus at home like most of the rest of the world, business picked up for MercadoLibre the way it did for Amazon and Alibaba.

 MercadoLibre Stock vs. AMZN vs. BABA

-MELI is rising faster than both AMZN and BABA stock, and its business has way more upside: according to Statista, only about 5% of retail sales in Latin America were online in 2019 (the last full year for which there is data), compared to 36% in China and 11% in the U.S. The market in which MercadoLibre operates is relatively untapped, despite the immense sales growth in recent years.
+MELI is rising faster than both AMZN and BABA stock, and its business has way more upside: according to Statista, only about 5.5% of retail sales in Latin America were online in 2020, compared to 36% in China and 11% in the U.S. The market in which MercadoLibre operates is relatively untapped, despite the immense sales growth in recent years.

 MELI is essentially a higher-risk, higher-reward version of Amazon or Alibaba.
-For the more adventurous investor, it’s worth adding to your portfolio once the share price comes down a bit.
+For the more adventurous investor, it’s worth adding to your portfolio.

 Investment analyst and Chief Analyst of Cabot Wealth Daily, Chris Preston brings you all the latest from the investing world.
 Sign up to get updates and breaking news delivered FREE to your inbox.
 Get unlimited access to our library of complimentary investing reports.Sign up now!